spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 inspection results into this same structure.
 Take a quick look at the file containing all the inspections, which you have already loaded at the start of this assignment.
-The most logical way to match these inspection results to the reviews is through using the name of the business, although we could also include information like address for a more accurate match.
+The most logical way to match these inspection results to the reviews is through using the name of the business, but since these names are written by different inspectors and reviewers, it might be hard to match them *exactly*.
+We could also include information like address to try and get a more accurate match, but the address information in the inspection file seem to be missing often, so that probably won't improve results.

-The business names in the inspection results look like they are formatted a little differently, so we'll need to do some conversions to ensure they match the names used in the business descriptions.
+The business names in the inspection results look like they are formatted a little differently too, so we'll need to do some conversions to ensure they match the names used in the business descriptions.
 The names appear to be in uppercase, so that'll definitely be something to fix.
-Also, it is probably a good idea to remove any punctuation marks, as those are very likely to be used inconsistently in different data sources.
-Write a function called `clean_name()`, which takes a restaurant name, converts it to all lowercase and removes any punctuation marks.
+Also, it is probably a good idea to remove any nonalphabetic characters, as those are very likely to be used inconsistently in different data sources.
+Write a function called `clean_name()`, which takes a restaurant name, converts it to all lowercase and removes any nonalphabetic characters.

 When merging in the inspection results with the review data, we'll be repeatedly be searching for a restaurant with a specific name, and not its `business_id`.
 So while doing these conversions, it would also be a good idea to restructure the dictionary containing the data so we can easily search based on the name of the restaurant.
-The values of this new dictionary should be the same as in the old dictionary, but the keys should the cleaned restaurant names, instead of the id's.
+The *values* of this new dictionary should be the same as in the old dictionary, but the *keys* should the cleaned restaurant names, instead of the id's.
 Also, to clean up the data a little more, remove all restaurants that don't have any reviews, as they won't help answer our research question.
 Finally, add a new attribute `'inspections'`, containing an empty list, in each object, just like you did for the reviews, where all the inspection results can be merged into.

+> #### Sidenote: Efficiency of transformations
+>
-Making a whole new dictionary with different keys might seem inefficient and tedious, but given that we will have to try and find every business by name, it is actually much faster.
-This approach will be 2 $$O(N)$$ loops; one to rebuild the dictionary and one to search for every name, as one search itself will now be $$O(1)$$ in the new dictionary.
-Compare that to the version using nested loops to match the names, which would be $$O(N^2)$$, so *extremely* slow for data this size.
+> Making a whole new dictionary with different keys might seem inefficient and
+> tedious, but given that we will have to try and find every business by name, it
+> is actually much faster.
+This approach will be 2 $$O(N)$$ loops; one to rebuild
+> the dictionary and one to search for every name, as one search itself will now
+> be $$O(1)$$ in the new dictionary.
+Compare that to the version using nested
+> loops to match the names, which would be $$O(N^2)$$, so *extremely* slow for
-This transformation is therefore part restructuring (changing the keys by which the dictionary is indexed) and part content modification (converting the restaurant names to the cleaned format), with the sole aim of reducing the complexity of the next transformation.
+> data this size.
+This transformation is therefore part restructuring (changing
+> the keys by which the dictionary is indexed) and part content modification
+> (converting the restaurant names to the cleaned format), with the sole aim of
+> reducing the complexity of the next transformation.

 The restructured dictionary should end up looking something like: